abissgr/calipso-hub/docs/scrud_howto.md

 collectionViewType | The CollectionView type for this model.
 The default is Calipso.view.ModelDrivenCollectionGridView. itemViewType   | The ItemView type for this model.
 The default is Calipso.view.GenericFormView. reportViewType | The Report View type for this model.
-The default is Calipso.view.ModelDrivenReportView.
+The default is Calipso.view.ModelDrivenReportView. gridSchema     | The [Backgrid] columns schema formsSchema    | The form schemas.
+Those are based on [Backbone Forms], only for each field a different schema applied for different acions (search, create etc.)

 [calipso-hub-framework]:calipso-hub-framework